carmenbianca/report-liferay/plan.md

 ## Method

-TODO: This section needs to be prettified.

 This section describes the intended methods of research for each sub-question.
+These methods are sourced from @ictresearchmethods.
+They are not further described for the sake of brevity---the aforementioned source contains full descriptions.
+The rationales are described, however.

-- What are the demands, requirements and limitations of Liferay?
+#### What are the demands, requirements and limitations of Liferay? {-}

-  + Interviewing stakeholders.
-  + Explore user requirements.
-  + Reading internal policies and materials.
+- Stakeholder analysis --- The stakeholders assuredly possess the knowledge to answer this question.

-What are the available technical solutions in the field of licensing compliance?
-What are their qualities?
+#### What are the available technical solutions in the field of licensing compliance?
+What are their qualities? {-}

-  + Available product analysis (read available reviews of those products).
+- Available product analysis --- Requires no rationale.

+#### What is the current process of licensing compliance? {-}

+- Expert interview --- An expert can perfectly describe the current process.
+- Observation --- Observing the current process may give insights that do not arise from the interview.

-What are the possible methods of detecting the \gls{inbound} licensing of code?
-What are their qualities?
+#### What are the possible methods of detecting the \gls{inbound} licensing of code?
+What are their qualities? {-}

-  + Brainstorm.
-  + Code review.
-  + Available product analysis.
+- Brainstorm --- This is a practical problem that could be solved in multiple ways.
+Because the likely methods are currently unknown, they could be unearthed through brainstorming.
+- Expert interview --- An interview with an expert can uncover the qualities of the discovered methods.

-Is it possible to measure the quality of licensing?
-If so, how?
+#### Is it possible to measure the quality of licensing?
+If so, how? {-}

-  + Literature study.
-  + Code review.
+- Literature study --- This question is highly theoretical.
+It is possible that someone else has written about this before.
+- Available product analysis --- This method may or may not be relevant.
+Someone may have written a product that measures licensing quality.
+Analysing these products may give insight into how the measurements are done.

 ## TODO: Requirements analysis